microcorn-group/Intro_AI_Assignment1_PathFinding/readme.md

 	- Greedy Best-First Search (GBFS)
 	- A* Search (A*)
 	- Two custom method aliases (`CUS1`, `CUS2`) that map to DFS and A* respectively
+	- **🎮 Interactive UI with control buttons** to switch algorithms, reset, and pause/resume
 	- Utilities to load a problem file, print results, and draw a plot of the graph and the final path using matplotlib
 - `PathFinder-test.txt` — Example problem file with nodes, edges, origin and destinations
+- `UI_GUIDE.md` — Comprehensive guide for using the interactive controls

 ## Problem file format